salilab/imp/doc/manual/glossary.md

 **Constraint**
-Unlike a Restraint, a Constraint defines some invariant of the system that cannot be violated (IMP::core::RigidBody is a commonly-used example).
+Unlike a Restraint, a Constraint defines some invariant of the system that cannot be violated (IMP::core::RigidBody uses a Constraint internally, for example, to keep things rigid).
 Each Constraint is implemented by changing the Model (using a Modifier) prior to each ScoringFunction evaluation (and in some cases after evaluation too) to ensure that the invariant is not violated.
 **ScoreState** is a synonym.